shastaxc/HasteInfo/README.md

 ### Assumptions

+* HasteInfo assumes that your equipment haste is always capped in order to avoid one of the shortfalls of GearInfo that I explained above.
 * All GEOs have Idris (will add whitelist and blacklist feature later)
 * All BRDs have max bonus to Marches (will add whitelist and blacklist feature later)
 * BRDs are not overwriting other BRD's songs (but ok if they overwrite their own), and that all their song durations are consistent (at least within a song type like same duration for all Marches).
 * Haste Samba is from sub DNC, unless there is a main DNC in your party.
 Main DNC assumed to have 5/5 Haste Samba potency merits if it's not yourself.
-* SCH casting Embrava has 500 Enhancing Magic skill (capped Embrava potency)
+* SCH casting Embrava has 500+ Enhancing Magic skill (capped Embrava potency)
 * Assumes DRG Spirit Link Haste is already on if reloading addon (no buff on player to tell for sure)
 * Assumes no Haste Samba is active if reloading addon (no buff on player to tell for sure)
 * Is Haste aura from Entrusted Indi-Haste vs Indi-Haste/Geo-Haste?